 Gregory Ciotti uses persuasion when he’s writing an article.
 I’ve watched him over the years and have found that even his guest posts are full of persuasive copy.
 Take a look at an excerpt from a guest post that he did for Shopify in 2014:

 As a result of his persuasive content over the years, and with the effort of the entire marketing team, HelpScout’s email subscriber base has grown to over 65,000.

 In marketing, you always have to measure your campaigns.
 For example, if you run a Facebook ad, you’ve got to track clicks, impressions, conversion rate and other metrics.
 The same can be said for your twitter account – you need to track your click to tweets.

 In the same way, you have to track general marketing metrics.
 Let’s say 1,000 visitors joined your list and went into your sales marketing funnel.
 You need to track how many of those visitors turn into leads and how many eventually purchase your product.

 The truth is that your content delivery funnel will be much wider when your content eventually goes viral.
 You’ll be generating visitors from several blogs, social network sites, news sites, educational sites and others.

 Specifically, you’ll want to measure the number of visitors to your site, the generated leads and all social mentions.

-Personally, I’ve seen that it’s very difficult for a beginner with no network, social influence or authority to create viral content.
+Personally, I’ve seen that it’s very difficult for a beginner with no social network, social influence, no influential people on board, or authority to create great content to go viral.
 Even if the content is superb and in-demand, it’ll drown in oblivion, if the right people don’t see it.